python-cffi/cffi/doc/source/index.rst

 Foreign Function Interface for Python calling C code.
 The aim of this project is to provide a convenient and reliable way of calling C code from Python.
-The interface is based on `luajit FFI`_ and follows a few principles:
+The interface is based on `LuaJIT's FFI`_ and follows a few principles:

 * The goal is to call C code from Python.
 You should be able to do so without learning a 3rd language: every alternative requires you to learn